ibm-cloud-docs/billing-usage/billing-overview.md

 ### Tracking your usage
 {: #tracking-usage}

 To view usage data for resources, you must be assigned the correct access.
-Access can be assigned at the account level or to individual resource groups and Cloud Foundry orgs.
+Access can be assigned at the account level or to individual resource groups.

 * To view usage for all resources in the account, you need an access policy with the Administrator role on the Billing account management service.
 * To view usage only for specific {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) resources, you need the Viewer role or higher on the resource group.
-* To view usage for only specific Cloud Foundry services, the Billing manager role must be applied at the org level.
-Billing managers can see the details for only the organizations in which they are assigned the Billing manager role.

 You can limit the access to view the usage for a specific resource group by assigning the viewer role or higher on all Identity and Access enabled services within that resource group.